 Recent studies have begun to study a different approach by adding both cellular and biologic features to the clinical and pathological information noted above.
 This approach has been called “Systems Pathology.”

-Also, see the Saturation Biopsy of the Prostate medical policy.
+Also, see the Saturation Biopsy for Diagnosis and Staging of Prostate Cancer medical policy.

 The coverage guidelines outlined in the Medical Policy Manual should not be used in lieu of the Member's specific benefit plan language.

 Investigative is defined as the use of any treatment procedure, facility, equipment, drug, device, or supply not yet recognized as a generally accepted standard of good medical practice for the treatment of the condition being treated and; therefore, is not considered medically necessary.
 For the definition of Investigative, “generally accepted standards of medical practice” means standards that are based on credible scientific evidence published in peer-reviewed medical literature generally recognized by the relevant medical community, and physician specialty society recommendations, and the views of medical practitioners practicing in relevant clinical areas and any other relevant factors.
 In order for equipment, devices, drugs or supplies [i.e, technologies], to be considered not investigative, the technology must have final approval from the appropriate governmental bodies, and scientific evidence must permit conclusions concerning the effect of the technology on health outcomes, and the technology must improve the net health outcome, and the technology must be as beneficial as any established alternative and the improvement must be attainable outside the testing/investigational setting.

 04/26/2012: Policy reviewed; no changes.

 07/19/2013: Policy statement revised to change "uses" cellular and biologic features to "include" cellular and biologic features for clarity purposes.
 Intent of policy statement unchanged.